YOUR GUIDE TO CARD SKIMMING

 You can reduce the risk of skimming by checking your EFTPOS terminal daily to ensure it:

-- Looks the same as before and has no damage
+- Looks the same as before doesn’t show signs of damage or tampering

 - Has the same type and number of cables